Exercise 39: Dictionaries, Oh Lovely Dictionaries

 - You are going to be adding and removing elements and their keys.

-This means that if you have to use a non-numeric key then use a dict.
+This means that if you have to use a non-numeric key, use a dict.
 If you need things in order, use a list.

 - Do this same kind of mapping with cities and states/regions in your country or some other country.

-- Go find the Python documentation for dictionaries and try to do even more things to them.
+- Find the Python documentation for dictionaries and try to do even more things to them.

 - Find out what you can't do with dictionaries.
 A big one is that they do not have order, so try playing with that.

-- Go read about Python's assert feature and then take the hashmap code and add assertions for each of the tests I've done instead of print.
+- Read about Python's assert feature and then take the hashmap code and add assertions for each of the tests I've done instead of print.
 For example, you can assert that the first get operation returns "Flamenco Sketches" instead of just printing that out.

-- Make sure you noticed that the list function listed the items I added in a different order than they were added.
+- Did you notice that the list function listed the items I added in a different order than they were added?
 This is an example of how dictionaries don't maintain order, and if you analyze the code you'll understand why.

 - Create a dump function that is like list but which dumps the full contents of every bucket so you can debug it.